-BMP/Code BMP Description Responsibility Measurable Goal Target Date 1.1 Municipal Website (EM) Use the municipal website to inform the public of the issues Stephanie Fricke Update website to reference SWMP 2016 associated with storm water pollution, details of the SWMP, and educational materials Update website to reflect annual reports, current SWMP events Ongoing 1.2 Distribute Educational Materials- Residents (EM) Distribute information to the public through the City Newsletter and annual utility bill insert Keesha Rinderknecht Bi-monthly City Newsletter Ongoing 1.3 Distribute Educational Materials- Businesses' (EM) Distribute information to institutions, industrial and commercial facilities through new licensing or renewal licensing Stephanie Fricke Complete as business licenses are obtained Ongoing 1.4 Distribute educational Materials-Contractors & Developers (EM) Distribute information to contractors and developers through available channels Stephanie Fricke Complete prior to zoning clearance Ongoing
+BMP/Code BMP Description Responsibility Measurable Goal Target Date 1.1 Municipal Website (EM) Use the municipal website to inform the public of the issues Stephanie Fricke Update website to reference SWMP March 2022 associated with storm water pollution, details of the SWMP, and educational materials Update website to reflect annual reports, current SWMP events March 2022 1.2 Distribute Educational Materials- Residents (EM) Distribute information to the public through the City Newsletter Keesha Rinderknecht Bi-monthly City Newsletter December 2022 1.3 Distribute Educational Materials- Businesses' (EM) Distribute information to institutions, industrial and commercial facilities through new licensing or renewal licensing Stephanie Fricke Complete as business licenses are obtained December 2022 1.4 Distribute educational Materials- Contractors & Developers (EM) Distribute information to contractors and developers through available channels Stephanie Fricke Complete prior to zoning clearance December 2022

-BMP/Code BMP Description Responsibility Measurable Goal Target Date 1.5 Annual Educate 4th grade students about Stephanie Document event activities Annually Storm Water the importance of storm water Fricke and attendance Fair (CESW) management and stewardship by participating in an annual storm water fair with Logan City
+BMP/Code BMP Description Responsibility Measurable Goal Target Date 1.5 Annual Storm Water Fair (CESW) Educate 4th grade students about the importance of storm water management and stewardship by participating in an annual storm water fair with Logan City Stephanie Fricke Document event activities and attendance July 2022

 BMP BMP Rationale 1.1 Municipal The Storm Water website is a media approach that will provide information and resources to the Website public and demonstrate accountability for plan implementation.
 1.2, 1.3, 1.4 Use of public education materials is an effective means to provide information to the target Distribute audiences defined in Section 3.1.
 Public educational materials will address the impacts that polluted Educational storm water runoff can have on water quality, hazards associated with illegal discharges, improper Materials disposal of waste and ways the public can minimize their impact on storm water quality.
 1.5 Annual This school-based storm water fair provides fun and resourceful activities for students to learn about Storm Water storm water and pollution prevention.
-This activity will help instill a conservation ethic in these Fair children that will last a life-time.
+This activity will help instill a conservation ethic in these Fair children that will last a lifetime.
 In addition, children will share this information with friends, siblings, and their families.